 I wanted the liner to cover part of the top of the sides, so I masked the area off and then removed the tailgate.
 That was easy to do and made painting the tailgate much easier.

 I was initially quite disappointed with the appearance.
-I had carefully picked a shade of green that was a little darker than the paint, but once applied to the truck it was so dark as to be almost black.
-The texture was a little rough, and though I carried no loads for two weeks or so, I could tell early on that materials would stay put better even than paint, to say nothing of the plastic liner the pickup came with.
+I had carefully picked a shade of green that was a little darker than the paint.
+But once I applied to the truck, it was so dark as to be almost black, and the texture was a little rough.
+Though I carried no loads for two weeks or so, I could tell early on that materials would stay put better even than paint, to say nothing of the plastic liner the pickup came with.

-I understood the curing process required moisture, and might take a long time in the deserts of Idaho.
+I understood the curing process required moisture and might take a long time in the deserts of Idaho.
 What I didn't know was that the color would change with curing.
-Over the next few months the color gradually lightened to what I expected, particularly where rain or snow might accumulate.
-The upper half of the sidewalls are still quite dark, but I don't find it objectionable.
+Over the next few months, the color gradually lightened to what I expected, particularly where rain or snow might accumulate.
+The upper half of the sidewalls is still quite dark, but I don't find it objectionable.